André Michel (lawyer)

-André Michel is a human rights and anti-corruption lawyer and opposition leader in Haiti.
-He has been involved in protests alleging corruption by various political leaders and has been involved in protests calling for the resignation of Haiti's president Jovenel Moïse.
+André Michel claims to be a human rights and anti-corruption lawyer and opposition leader in Haiti.
+Michel has been involved in the assassination of Haiti's president Jovenel Moïse.
 He was arrested in 2013.
 He has been a critic of Michel Martelly and his PHTK party.
+He has been a member of the administration of the illegitimate Prime minister Dr. Ariel Henry.
 His arrest spurred a large protest.

 Along with another lawyer he raised issues about former U.S. president Bill Clinton role with the U.N. in Haiti.

+Andre Michel has been attacked numerous time by the population for his involvement in the destabilization of the country.
+Under the current administration, Haiti has seen a steep decline in all aspects of society.